telemachus/notes/socrates-companion/notes.md

   (once in a footnote and once later in the body of the article), which is sometimes also 'epistasai'; also 'oida' versus 'eidenai' and why 'eidos'?
-+ Final paragraph in left-hand column on page 108 is formatted as a continuation of the earlier blockquote, but it is a return to the author's article.
++ Final paragraph in left-hand column on page 108 is formatted as a continuation of the earlier block quote, but it is a return to the author's article.
-+ Complete inconsistency in how dialogue blockquotes are introduced: bold, all-caps full names; abbreviated names, bold all caps; small-caps full names.
++ Complete inconsistency in how dialogue block quotes are introduced: bold, all-caps full names; abbreviated names, bold all caps; small-caps full names.
 + Citation of Nozick 1995 which does not appear in the bibliography.